top of page

 This project is endorsed by BirdLife Australia and the East Asian-Australasian Flyway Partnership.

-The Estuary Art Centre in Orewa (north of Auckland, NZ) features an annual exhibition based on the Overwintering Project, but also covers wider conservation themes and incorporates all media.
+The Estuary Art Centre in Orewa (north of Auckland, NZ) held an annual exhibition based on the Overwintering Project, but covering broader conservation themes and incorporating all media.

 'Where the Seabirds go' - group exhibition 2021